 - Share, don’t just like.
 If you see an interesting social media post about women’s rights or climate change, share it so folks in your network see it too.

 - Speak up!
 Ask your local and national authorities to engage in initiatives that don’t harm people or the planet.
-Ahead of the Climate Change conference in Paris you can sign this petition asking leaders to reach an agreement to lower their carbon emissions.
+You can also voice your support for the Paris Agreement and ask your country to ratify it or sign it if it hasn’t yet.

 - Don’t print.
 See something online you need to remember?
 Jot it down in a notebook or better yet a digital post-it note and spare the paper.